grem11n/blog/content/cv/index.md

 ## Volunteer experience:
 - 2016: Teacher in IT Arts educational project.
 Subject: cloud technologies
 - 2012 - 2015: Student magazine "KPIshnik".
 Editor-in-chief / columnist
 - 2010 - 2011: "Provider Turboty" charity project.
-We have created a computer class in “Otchiy Dim” near Kyivand tought computer basics to the children there for half a year.
+We have created a computer class in “Otchiy Dim” near Kyiv and taught computer basics to the children there for half a year.
 ---

 ## Achievements & Interests: